 Home to 10 acres of barnyard playland, this farm is a great place to spend the day.
-The $12 cover fee will get your kids access to farm animals, train rides, and everything from zip lines to an animated singing chicken show.
-Oh, and there is also farm-fresh produce to buy.
-Pumpkin prices vary by size and for $4, you can take a wagon ride to the patch, the cost of which is deducted from any pumpkin purchase your family makes.
-Also available are a variety of squashes, perfect for fall decorating and eating.
+Pumpkin prices vary by size and also available are a variety of squashes, perfect for fall decorating and eating.

 9528 Regional Rd 25, Milton

 While this farm might be best known for its apple picking and delicious baked goods, come mid-fall it also sells pumpkins.
 Also on site are hours of fun with an interactive nature trail, giant slides, farm animals and tons more.
-While certain parts of the farm, including its marketplace and kitchen café, are free to visit, the upper yard, which has all the stuff, does have a cover charge of $13 for kids four-13 and $15 for those over 13 (kids under four are free).
+While certain parts of the farm, including its marketplace and kitchen café, are free to visit, the upper yard, which has all the stuff, does have a cover charge.

 Downey’s Farm Market